gatsbyjs/gatsby/docs/blog/2018-02-28-documentation-project/index.md

 ---
-title: Gatsby’s Documentation Project
+title: Introducing the Gatsby Documentation Project
 author: Shannon Soper
-date: 2018-02-22
+date: 2018-02-28
 ---

 People really like Gatsby docs and Gatsby.
 In fact, we’ve talked about tracking the number of curse words and endearingly pejorative terms that people use when tweeting about Gatsby.
 Here’s a sampling: